-The provision of loose and dry bedding material is desirable in order to encourage dust bathing and foraging.
+The provision of loose and dry bedding material is desirable in order to insulate the chicks from the ground and to encourage dust bathing and foraging.

 Litter should be managed to minimise any detrimental effects on welfare and health.
 Poor litter quality can lead to contact dermatitis and breast blisters.
 Litter should be replaced or adequately treated when required to prevent diseases in the next flock.